FlandreDaisuki/Facebook-Dont-Track-Me/README.md

 The userscript release can clarify url in address bar but the tracking parameters are still in requests.

 1. After install script managers (Tampermonkey, ...) and click [![Install-userscript-brightgreen](assets/Install-userscript-brightgreen.svg)](https://github.com/FlandreDaisuki/Facebook-Dont-Track-Me/raw/master/Facebook-Dont-Track-Me.user.js)

+## Permission Explanation

+### tabs / contextMenus / clipboardWrite

+These permissions are for the implementation of right click and copy the clarified link.

+When click that function, the link will send to background and process it, then send back clarified URL to the tab you click and replace your clipboard content.

+### webRequest / webRequestBlocking / \<all_urls>

+The reason I use `<all_urls>` instead of Facebook's domain is the tracking parameter, like `fbclid`, are spread all over Facebook and non Facebook sites.

+I don't want to send other sites these tracking parameters from non Facebook sites to other non Facebook sites.

+The `webRequest` and `webRequestBlocking` can let me filter and clarify all requests.

 ## Work with Other Extensions